istio/tools/perf/benchmark/security/generate_policies/README.md

  ./generate_polices -numPolicies=10 -to=10 -when=2
 ```

- - This creates 10 AuthorizationPolicies which each contain 10 "To" operations, 2 "When" conditions, and 1 "From" sources
+- This creates 10 AuthorizationPolicies which each contains 10 "To" operations, 2 "When" conditions, and 1 "From" sources

 ## Example 2

 ```bash
  ./generate_polices -to=100 -when=100 -from=100
 ```

 - This creates 1 AuthorizationPolicy which each contains 100 "To" operations, 100 "When" conditions, and 100 "From" sources